alexthillen/Anki-KaTeX-Markdown-Reworked/README.md

   filter: unset !important; /* remove value */
 }

-/* !important is not necessary here since ".field" is not set in "style.css" */ .field {
+/* !important is not necessary here since ".field" is not set in "_style.css" */ .field {
   display: inline-block;
   text-align: left;